Grants and Charitable Contributions

 Ultragenyx is committed to supporting initiatives that provide impactful resources for the rare disease community, healthcare education, STEAM education, and local community organizations.

 We provide grant support for (including, but not limited to):

-- Independent Medical Education: Educational grants to support clinical, technical, and scientific programs or Continuing Medical Education activities focused on rare diseases for Health Care Providers.
+Independent Medical Education: Educational grants for accredited and non-accredited clinical, technical, and scientific programs or Continuing Medical Education activities focused on rare diseases for Health Care Providers.

-- Health-Related Grant Funding: Sponsorships and Grants for non-profit and for-profit organizations and institutions in support of:
+Health-Related Grant Funding: Sponsorships and Grants for non-profit patient organizations and for-profit health institutions in support of:

 - Scientific Meetings (non-accredited)

 - Disease Awareness Campaigns